carlosabalde/libvmod-cfg/README.rst

 VCL behavior based on information provided by external local or remote data sources.
-That evolved from environment variables and configuration JSON / INI files, to simple Lua / JavaScript programs executed in local interpreters embedded in the Varnish Cache core.
+That evolved from environment variables and configuration JSON / INI files, to simple Lua / JavaScript programs executed in local interpreters embedded in the VCache core.
 All these strategies, specially the one based on INI files and the one based on Lua scripts interpreted by LuaJIT, have been successfully and extensively tested in several highly trafficked environments.